 - For students who are unable to map up to 18MCs due to restrictions at Partner Universities, you may write in to your department for approval.
 Please detail how you will be able to graduate on time (i.e., within 3 years for 120MC programmes and 4 years for 160MC programmes), despite falling below the minimum workload required.
 Exceptions to the 18 MCs minimum workload will be considered on a case by case basis (e.g., for 2nd year students who have accumulated greater than 40 MCs; 3rd year students who have accumulated greater than 80 MCs).

 Selection of Modules

-- Students are allowed to map core modules, Technical Electives (TE), Unrestricted Elective Modules (UEM), General Education modules (GE) (mapping not allowed for AY2015 cohort students) and Breadth (not applicable for AY2015 cohort students) modules.
+- Students are allowed to map core modules, Technical Electives (TE) and Unrestricted Elective Modules (UEM).

 - For students doing ME3103, it contains mechanical product/system design and fabrication/testing of prototype(s).
 Students may refer to Design Curriculum Schedule under ‘Mapping for ME3103’ for design module mapping.